The Golem (2018 film): Plot

 Hanna spies Benjamin flirting with another woman; the woman is slaughtered by the Golem.
 The village discovers the woman's corpse and presume she was murdered by outsiders.
 Rebecca's husband is killed in the ensuing fight with the invaders, and Benjamin is saved by the Golem, who is acting upon Hanna's emotions.
 A terrified Vladimir and his followers flee.
 At dinner, the Golem stabs himself, showing Hanna that they are connected through pain stimulus.
 While Hanna and Benjamin have sex, Perla sneaks in and tries to kill the Golem, only to be killed by it instead.
 Benjamin discovers Perla's corpse, and pleads with Hanna to destroy the Golem; she refuses, claiming it is just a boy.

 Fearing that the Golem has become a danger to the village, Benjamin assembles a minyan.
 He lures the Golem to the synagogue, and Horrovits tries to kill it by using the Pulsa diNura death curse.
 The plan almost succeeds until Vladimir, who has returned after his daughter has died, begins to set fires around the village, distracting them.
 The Golem slaughters Horrovits and goes on a rampage.
 Vladimir is about to kill Hanna when the Golem tears his heart out, then attempts to kill everyone in sight until Benjamin pleads again with Hanna.
-Hanna kisses the Golem goodbye, removing the scroll of God's name from its mouth, killing it and finally ending its rampage.
+Hanna kisses the Golem goodbye, removing the scroll of God's name from its mouth, killing it.